uservar/RocketSimExampleVisualizer/README.md

 # RocketSimExampleVisualizer

-A visualizer for Rocketsim using pyqtgraph
+A visualizer for RocketSim using pyqtgraph

 ## Intallation